16 Best Taiwan Night Markets Guide + Photos 2026

 We’d recommend having lots of snack food so you can visit more stalls (don’t commit to just one!), as the choice here is immense.
 You can also try all the regional Taiwanese food specialities like Danzai noodles from Tainan or coffin bread.

-Some criticize Shilling Market as being overly aimed at tourists and that the food quality isn’t so good, but tasty Taiwanese tidbits are to be had if you follow your nose (and the big queues).
+Some criticize Shilling Market as being overly aimed at tourists and that the food quality isn’t so good, but tasty Taiwanese food is to be had if you follow your nose (and the big queues).

 Finish your night by playing fairground stall games; it’ll help you burn some of those calories off you consumed earlier in the evening!